CNES/demcompare/readme.md

 A comparison report can be compiled as html or pdf documentation with statistics printed as tables and plots.

+Only Linux Plaforms are supported (virtualenv or bare machine) with Python 3 installed.

 ## Install

 This package can be install through the following commands: